How you can help Myanmar's most vulnerable people today

 Many micro and small businesses have been forced to close, anxious about their safety and those of their employees.

-Communications have been severely hampered, with phone lines, the internet and social media having been temporarily banned.
+Communications have been severely hampered, with disruptions to phone and internet access, and social media having been temporarily banned.

 Foreign investment has evaporated as investors take precautions in light of the political instability.
 This is likely to see an even further drop in economic activity.